thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

   We’ll guide you through every detail of your proposal, from how you choose to pop the question to the food and drinks onboard, and thoughtful touches like our optional ‘Will You Marry Me?’ sail, so the experience feels completely your own.

-  With over 15 years of experience creating engagement and proposal experiences on the Gold Coast, our team knows how to deliver a seamless, beautifully timed moment that still feels natural and personal.
-No two proposals are ever the same, and we’re here to bring your vision to life so you can relax and focus on the moment that matters most.
 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry